Centrifugal compressor: Diffuser

-The next component, downstream of the impeller within a simple centrifugal compressor may the diffuser.
+The next component downstream of the impeller within a simple centrifugal compressor may be the diffuser.
 The diffuser converts the flow's kinetic energy (high velocity) into increased potential energy (static pressure) by gradually slowing (diffusing) the gas velocity.
 Diffusers can be vaneless, vaned, or an alternating combination.
 High-efficiency vaned diffusers are also designed over a wide range of solidities from less than 1 to over 4.
 Hybrid versions of vaned diffusers include wedge (see Figure 1.3), channel, and pipe diffusers.
 Some turbochargers have no diffuser.
-Generally accepted nomenclature might refer to the diffuser's lead edge as station 3 and the trailing edge as station 4.
+Generally accepted nomenclature might refer to the diffuser's leading edge as station 3 and the trailing edge as station 4.

-Bernoulli's fluid dynamic principle plays an important role in understanding diffuser performance.
-In engineering situations assuming adiatice flow, this equation can be written in the form:
+Bernoulli's principle plays an important role in understanding diffuser performance.
+In engineering situations assuming adiabatic flow, this equation can be written in the form: